If you have felt a sharp pain or a dull ache in your teeth when you eat something cold like ice cream, then you may have a tooth sensitive to cold.

 If you are struggling with teeth sensitive to cold and have tried all the products available on the market with no luck, then your dentist should be able to help.
 Depending on the cause of your sensitive teeth, your dentist will choose a suitable treatment.

 This may include prescription high-fluoride toothpaste or fluoride varnish.
 Or maybe you need a root canal or restorative treatment such as a crown to help protect a damaged tooth.

 Whatever your dentist suggests, make sure you still try to maintain a good oral hygiene routine alongside treatment.

-You can try using kinds of toothpaste and mouthwashes designed specifically for treating sensitive teeth.
-Ones that help to strengthen and remineralise enamel will also help to protect the sensitive layers of your teeth better.
+You can try using toothpaste and mouthwashes designed specifically for treating sensitive teeth.
+Ones that help to strengthen and remineralize enamel will also help to protect the sensitive layers of your teeth better.

 Ideally, having a good oral hygiene routine and adding in products that help treat sensitivity would be enough.
 However, sometimes, you may need to discuss alternative options with your dentist.
-Maybe you have underlying dental issues that need to be resolved.
+You might have underlying dental issues that need to be resolved.

 NCBI.
 A cross-sectional study of buccal cervical sensitivity in UK general dental practice and a summary review of prevalence studies.
 Consulted 15th April 2022.